 - Measure the distance from the line at the heel (C) to point D.

-A correctly fitted pad is always initially felt as a bump in the shoe.
+A properly fitted pad is always initially felt as a bump in the shoe.
 Many people also experience that the pad sits right under the foot, too far back.
 Pads fitted according to our instructions sit in the right place without touching the front arch for the best lifting and relieving effect.